 The purpose of this setting is to determine what to do when a user is not enrolled for MFA.
 When the key does not exist, is not set, or is set to TRUE, and the user is not enrolled, then the extension fails the MFA challenge.
 When the key is set to FALSE and the user is not enrolled, authentication proceeds without performing MFA.

-You can choose to create this key and set it to FALSE during user onboarding.
-Since setting the key permits users that aren't enrolled for MFA to sign in, you should remove this key before going to production.
+You can choose to create this key and set it to FALSE while your users are onboarding, and may not all be enrolled for Azure MFA yet.
+However, since setting the key permits users that aren't enrolled for MFA to sign in, you should remove this key before going to production.

 How do I verify that the client cert is installed as expected?